Rates of Convergence of Generalised Variational Inference Posteriors under Prior Misspecification: Introduction

-\paragraph*{Organisation} In \cref{sec:background} we provide the necessary background for Generalised Variational Inference, prior misspecification, and the assumptions used throughout the paper. \cref{sec:results} first states and discusses the main results of this paper and we provide the complete proofs of these in \cref{sec:proofs}.
-To highlight our results, we present illustrative examples in \cref{sec:examples} comparing GVI with Bayesian Inference under prior misspecification in Gaussian location models.
+This paper is structured as follows.
+In \cref{sec:background} we provide the necessary background for Generalised Variational Inference, prior misspecification, and the assumptions used throughout the paper. \cref{sec:results} states and discusses the main results of this paper, \cref{sec:extensions} presents extensions to these, including predictive consistency of GVI under standard losses, and we provide the complete proofs in \cref{sec:proofs}.
+To highlight our results, \cref{sec:examples} illustrates how GVI is robust to prior misspecification in cases where Bayesian posteriors are inconsistent.
 In \cref{sec:discussion} we provide some concluding remarks on our results, their relevance to extensions of GVI in Federated Learning \cite{mildner2025}, and relevant open problems.